Agoric/documentation/main/javascript-modifications/ses-guide.md

 A single compartment can run a JavaScript program in the locked-down SES environment.
 However, most interesting programs have multiple modules.
 So, each compartment also has its own module system.
-The next SES release will include support for ECMAScript modules, **tyg todo: Has this happened already?
-If not, is there an ETA?** a relatively new system supported by many browsers, and officially released in Node.js 14.
+SES version 0.8.0 adds support for ECMAScript modules, a relatively new system supported by many browsers, and officially released in Node.js 14.

 Compartments can be linked, so one compartment can export a module that another compartment imports.
 Each compartment may have its own rules for how to resolve import specifiers and how to locate and retrieve modules.
-In this example, we use the compartment constructor to create two compartments: one for the application and another for its dependency.
+In the following example, we use the compartment constructor to create two compartments: one for the application and another for its dependency.

-**tyg todo: Will people understand this code or do we need to explain any/all methods in it in more detail**
+The `resolveHook` is synchronous and determines how to compute the full module specifier for a partially resolved module specifier in ESM source text, like `import "./even.js"` as it appears in `./math/odd.js` corresponds to `./math/even.js` in a Node.js program.

+The `importHook` is asynchronous and responsible for for locating, retrieving, and parsing modules.
+Retrieving is getting the source text from the web, archive, or database based on its location.
+Converting a module specifier to a location is an internal concern of the `importHook` and the particular storage medium for the module texts, but should generally be a URL and may appear in stack traces.
+The `importHook` may use the `ModuleStaticRecord` constructor to create a reusable, parsed representation of the module text.

 ```js
 const dependency = new Compartment({}, {}, {